Board of Commissioners

 • authorities which require it to obtain approval from the shareholders meeting as endorsed by the Board of Commissioners.

 President Director is in charge of leading and managing the company in accordance with the company’s objectives and targets; improving the level of efficiency and effectivity of the company; maintaining, managing and safeguarding the company’s assets; responsible over management and ownership, including third-party agreements.
-In addition, the President Director is also responsible to ensure that Our Company conducts its social responsibility, with regard to the interests of the stakeholders.
+In addition, the President Director also oversees the internal structure control, internal audit system and risk management system of the company; as well as the management of human resources, quality, occupational health and safety, environmental and social relations; while also ensures the compliance of the company’s activities with prevailing laws and regulations.

 Director overseeing the division of Commerce is responsible of developing and adjusting corporate strategies/policies and comprehensive analysis regarding business and trade expansion for Upstream and Downstream Segmentations; conducting monitoring of sales and marketing activities; as well as maintaining and developing good relations with buyers.